 The result for EA was 1.76 cmol kg-1 in the lower slope and 1.48 cmol kg-1 in the upper slope with no significant difference between the means at p≤0.05.
 The soil has mainly hydrogen ions and their EA values were rated low based on the rating standard of Enwenzor et al. (1989).
 This can be attributed to the pH values, that were neutral to slightly acidic.
 Moreover, Aguilera et al. (2013) discussed that continuous cultivation could lead to acidification of soils.

 Exchangeable calcium varied significantly at p ≤ 0.05 with the upper slope having 3.44 cmol kg-1 compared to the lower slope which was 1.78 cmol kg-1 signifying moderate and low status respectively.
 Low values of Ca2+ could be attributed to leaching losses by the high tropical rainfall and its low content in the parent rock from which the soils were formed.
 Higher Ca2+ levels in the upper slopes could be due to the denser vegetation that hinders the impact of raindrops on the soil surface, thus decelerating runoff and leaching of nutrient elements down the slope.
-The low clay, silt, and organic matter content of the lower slope farms and unfavorable management practices might be responsible for the low values of Ca2+.
+The lower clay, silt, and organic matter content of the lower slope farms and unfavorable management practices might be responsible for the low values of Ca2+.
 These values of Ca2+ were rated low to moderate by Enwenzor et al. (1989).
 According to Essiet (2001), soil fertility is determined by two compounds, clay and organic matter.
 Although exchangeable magnesium was numerically higher in the upper slope (1.31 cmol kg-1) than in the lower slope (1.14 cmol kg-1) with no significant difference between the means.
 The exchangeable Na result failed to show any significant difference between the two slopes.
 Similarly, Garcia et al. (1990) reported the highest Na+ concentration at the bottom slope in eroded sites relative to top locations.

 The BS (%) values were significantly different across CFUS and CFLS and were rated high based on the rating standard of Enwenzor et al. (1989).
 CFUS recorded the highest percentage (77.4%) relative to the CFLS (68.8%).
 Eshetu and Wogi (2024) reported that the lower slope sites in the Danka watershed had more exchangeable bases and micronutrients, which means that nutrients were better retained and available.
 In the current study, nutrients could be said to be well retained in both slopes given the high base saturation, but the CFUS outperformed the CFLS.